luisffc/k8s-poc/README.md

 docker build -t service-b:latest ./service_b
 ```

-If using a local Kubernetes cluster like Minikube or KinD, load the images:
+If you're using a local cluster, don't forget to load the images:

 ```bash
 # For Minikube